Categories

 Well, it is 2025 and it doesn’t feel much different.
 I was in bed by 9 PM last night, as it was too cloudy for astro.
 I have had a good string of clear nights though.
 The weather here can be described as boring, nothing happens.
 It is very nice though.

 I still have the C8 mounted and have been shooting some small nebulas and a galaxy.
 This, of course, is M1, the Crab Nebula, which I haven’t tried for a few years.
-I have the C8 finely tuned and everything is working great, tracking, guiding, colimation, focus, and this is what happens.
+I have the C8 finely tuned and everything is working great, tracking, guiding, collimation, focus, and this is what happens.
 A good, sharp image!

 This is NGC 1931, also known as the Fly Nebula, usually imaged with the Spider Nebula and known as the Spider and the Fly.
 The Fly Nebula is tiny but with the C8 it actually shows quite a lot of detail.